 The answer for most online businesses is yes.
-If your website allows users to upload content in any form including images, video, comments, reviews, etc., then you would be a fool not to comply with the DMCA.
+If your website allows users to upload content in any form then you would be a fool not to comply with the DMCA.
+Uploads include everything from music to photos to videos to even just comments.
 Part of the compliance process requires you designate a DMCA safe harbor agent.

 Copyright Infringement Immunity

 The DMCA is a controversial law.
-Passed in 1998, the law is designed to create an informal method for addressing copyright infringement in the online environment.
+Enacted in 1998, the law creates an informal method for addressing copyright infringement online.
 A person who creates a fixed “work” – think of a photograph or book – owns the rights to the piece.
-Anyone who republishes the work without the permission of the copyright holder in a manner that doesn’t constitute fair use [news, criticism, etc.] is liable for copyright infringement.
-The penalties can range from as little as $200 a violation up to $150,000 depending on the particular facts of the case.
+Anyone who republishes the work without the permission of the copyright holder is liable for copyright infringement.
+The penalties can range from as little as $200 a violation up to $150,000 depending on the facts.
 The actual damage awards tend to be in the $750 to $30,000 range per violation.

 The DMCA is a beautiful law for online businesses.
 The law contains a safe harbor provision that provides “Internet service providers” with immunity from infringement claims based on content uploaded by users.
-Websites, Internet-connected apps, hosts, and even some software providers are considered Internet service providers.
+Websites, apps, hosts, are examples of Internet service providers.

 Consider Facebook.
-If a person copies a photograph from a site and republishes it on their Facebook page, Facebook is not liable for infringement so long as it complies with the DMCA.
-The person who posted the image can be sued, but not Facebook, because of the safe harbor language that reads:
+What if a person copies a photograph from a site and republishes it on their Facebook page?
+Is Facebook liable?
+Fortunately for Mr. Zuckerberg, the company cannot be sued so long as it complies with the DMCA.
+Unfortunately, the same is not true for the user.

 (1) In general. – A service provider shall not be liable for monetary relief, or, except as provided in subsection (j), for injunctive or other equitable relief, for infringement of copyright by reason of the storage at the direction of a user of material that resides on a system or network controlled or operated by or for the service provider, if the service provider